-Comic Ralph Harris revealed in The Lowell, Mass.
-Sun in 2007 that he likes living on the West Coast more than in his native Philadelphia.
-"You can not beat that sun," Harris said.
+Comic Ralph Harris revealed in Massachusetts' Lowell Sun in 2007 that he likes living on the West Coast more than in his native Philadelphia.
+"You cannot beat that sun," Harris said.
 "The only snow I get now is when I feel like driving to it."

 "While the East was concerned about the media," Docherty explains, "the West was into lifestyle.
 The crucial difference mapping East and West in these terms is, of course, a rhetorical one: They read metaphor differently from each other."

 Perhaps the differences are related to natural surroundings, says Jason Henderson, an associate professor of geography and human environmental studies at San Francisco State University.
 "On the West Coast, there are hills and mountains within and/or immediately proximate to cities.
 This means that people out here can readily observe their surroundings from above, and can see the landscape in a different way than on the East Coast — with the exception of tall buildings."

 The vistas and landscapes — like the San Francisco Bay, the Santa Monica Mountains, or Mount Hood and Mountt Rainier — "do enter into the stronger environmental discourse in places like San Francisco, West Los Angeles, Portland and Seattle," Henderson says.
 "But I'm not sure you can really quantify it.
 It's really anecdotal."

 Both coasts have small groups of supereducated bons vivants who dominate the cultural conversation.
 But, says former American Demographics editor Edmondson, "there are also millions of people in both places who didn't go to 'a good school.'
 In fact, there are millions in both places who weren't even born in the United States."